mendix/docs/content/en/docs/refguide/general/mx-command-line-tool.md

 | -------- | -------- | --------------------------------- |
 | `--help` | `-h`     | Displays the help text and exits. |

-`BASE` – common base commit
+`BASE` is common base commit.

-`MINE` – the version to merge into; this MPR contains the results of the merge
+`MINE` is the version to merge into; this MPR contains the results of the merge.

-`THEIRS` – the version to merge changes from
+`THEIRS` is the version to merge changes from.

 #### 3.2.2 Conflicts